 Companies in Singapore are starting to invest in talent for two seemingly opposing business areas: cybersecurity and marketing.
 This is common across the technology, media, and telecommunications sectors, as well as fintech and healthcare firms.
 The number of start-ups in the nation is also growing rapidly.

-As such, LinkedIn has found that the following jobs will be important in Singapore for 2020.
-We have included the average salaries.
+As such, Indeed has found that the following jobs have great demand in 2024.

 Self-employment